The Joint Protective Stabilization Appliance

 _DSC2762.jpg

 The angle of the anti‐retrusive ramps determines the degree of TMJ protection they provide.
 Shallow ramps are used when inflammation is minor and the symptoms are more muscular, because muscles benefit from freedom of movement.
 Steep ramps are used when more TMJ protection is needed, such as when a TMJ is acutely inflamed.
-Correctly designed anti-retrusive ramps should enable you to clench forcefully in any jaw position without experiencing the pain that you experience when you clench forcefully against your natural teeth, because your condyle is prevented from even accessing the bruised area.
+Correctly designed anti-retrusive ramps should enable you to clench forcefully in any jaw position without experiencing the pain that you experience when you clench forcefully against your natural teeth.
 If the damaged TMJ requires more joint protection than the anti-retrusive ramps can provide, you'll need a telescopic (Herbst) appliance.